Crest (heraldry): Usage

 After the 16th century, it became common for armigers to detach the crest and wreath from the helm, and use them in the manner of a badge, displayed on crockery, carriage doors, stationery, etc. This led to the erroneous use of the term "crest" to mean "arms", which has become widespread in recent years.
-Unlike a badge, which can be used by any amount of relatives and retainers, a crest is personal to the armiger, and its use by others is considered usurpation.
-In Scotland, however, a member of a clan or house is entitled to use a "crest-badge", which consists of the chief's crest encircled by a strap and buckle inscribed with the chiefly motto.
+In Scotland, a member of a clan or house is entitled to use a prescribed form of crest badge, which consists of the chief's crest encircled by a strap and buckle inscribed with the chiefly motto.
+Unlike such a badge, which can be used by any number of relatives and retainers, the crest itself is personal to the armiger, and its use by others is considered usurpation.

+It is widely observed in English heraldry that no two families may use the same crest.
+This is in contrast to Scottish practice, in which crests are less significant, and are often borne in the same form by unrelated people.
+As a result of this lack of need for differentiation, Scottish crests tend to be less ornamental than their English counterparts.
 Marks of cadency are generally not used with crests, though it is not incorrect to do so, and the British royal family continue this practice.
-It is, however, widely observed in England that no two families may use the same crest.
-This is in contrast to Scottish practice, in which crests are less significant, and are often borne in the same form by a great many unrelated people.
-As a result of this lack of need for differentiation, Scottish crests tend to be less ornamental than their English counterparts.

 The usual torse around the crest is frequently replaced by some kind of coronet, known as a "crest-coronet".
 The standard form is a simplified ducal coronet, consisting of three fleurons on a golden circlet; these are not, however, indications of rank, though they are not generally granted nowadays except in special circumstances.
 In some modern examples, the crest features both a crest-coronet and a torse, though this practice is deprecated by purists.